Have a question?

 🏫 Colleges That Accept Our Degrees Toward Higher Study

-Several Christian colleges and seminaries accept religious degrees from institutions like ours for admission into higher‑level programs such as admission into advanced theological programs such as doctoral research (PhD, ThD), or other ministry‑focused graduate degrees.
+Several Christian colleges and seminaries accept religious degrees from institutions like ours for admission into higher‑level programs such as doctoral research (PhD, ThD) or other ministry‑focused graduate degrees.

 • Trinity College of the Bible and Seminary